philc/book-notes/business/slack - tom demarco.md

 ## What middle management is there for (chap 25)

-* Argues middle managers are the change agents -- the implementers of reinvention.
-If they get trimmed for the sake of efficiency, they org will find it much harder to execute change.
+* Middle managers are the change agents -- the implementers of reinvention.
+If they get trimmed for the sake of efficiency, the org will find it much harder to execute change.
 * Companies "have hurt themselves by encouraging their middle managers to stay extremely busy.
 In order to enable change, companies have to learn that keeping managers busy is a blunder."
   * They need slack for non-routine or unplanned work; reinvention.